Farming activities resume in Jigawa - Vanguard News

-Farming activities in the 2018 rainy season have started in most of the local government areas of Jigawa, investigations by have revealed.
+Dutse – Farming activities in the 2018 rainy season have started in most of the local government areas of Jigawa, investigations have revealed.

-In Dutse, Birninkudu, Kiyawa, Buji, Ringim and Gwaram local government local government areas of the state.
-Many farmers have planted seeds in their farmlands.
+In Dutse, Birninkudu, Kiyawa, Buji, Ringim and Gwaram local government local government areas of the state, NAN noted that many farmers have planted seeds in their farmlands.

 Malam Salmanu Ahmadu of Minari village in Dutse Local Government Area expressed satisfaction with the quality of the seeds which he planted on his farm.